pydantic/pydantic/docs/blog/pydantic-v2.md

 The basic road map for me is as follows:

-1. Implement a few more critical features in pydantic-core, see [below](#motivation-pydantic-core)
+1. Implement a few more features in pydantic-core, and release a first version, see [below](#motivation-pydantic-core)
 2. Work on getting pydantic V1.10 out - basically merge all open PRs that are finished
 3. Release pydantic V1.10
 4. Delete all stale PRs which didn't make it into V1.10, apologise profusely to their authors who put their valuable time into pydantic only to have their PRs closed :pray:
-   (and explain when and how they can rebase and recreate their PR)
+   (and explain when and how they can rebase and recreate the PR)
 5. Rename `master` to `main`, seems like a good time to do this
 6. Change the main branch of pydantic to target V2
 7. Start tearing pydantic code apart and see how many existing tests can be made to pass